Post 15 - A Pivotal Shift in My Faith Journey

 A Pivotal Shift in My Faith Journey

-I was also going through a relationship breakup that I didn't know how to handle.
-I was 24-years old.
-My immature husband of a short time, had left the marriage shortly after we moved to Mississauga and after I'd been hired to work at FMCC.
-How could I explain what was going on?
+At the time, though, I was also going through a relationship breakup that I didn't know how to handle.
+I was around 24-years old.
+My immature husband of a short time, had left the marriage shortly after we moved to Mississauga and after I'd been hired to work at the FMCC.
+How could I explain to my bosses--these well-respected Christian leaders, what I was going through?
 I barely knew what to do myself.
+I was in shock.
+In that era, Christians weren't supposed to divorce.
+I was so embarrassed.
+I also had no one to talk to about it since I was in a new city where I knew no one.

 The Free Methodist Church in Canada